The Library will be closed Sunday, June 18th in celebration of Father's Day. We will reopen on Monday, June 19th.

-Carol Stream residents aged 13+ can register online for a library card by clicking here.
+Residents of incorporated Carol Stream ages 13+ may register online for a 3-month digital resources account by clicking here.

 Your Carol Stream Library account will be registered at the following public libraries: